sbj42/maze-generator-support/README.md

 neighboring cell, so that the two cells have passages leading to each other.

 ## Cell

+An object representing a cell in a maze.
+There is no exported constructor, you have to get cell objects by calling `maze.cell(x, y)`.

 `cell.north()` / `cell.east()` / `cell.south()` / `cell.west()`